djipco/webmidi/README.md

 single callback function per channel.
 The goal behind **WebMidi.js** is to make all these things much easier.

+## Important information about v3

+Version 3 of WebMidi.js does introduce various new functionalities.
+Here is an overview of the most notable additions:

+* to be completed

+Many efforts have been put forth to make version 3 as backwards-compatible as possible.
+For most people, it will work out of the box.
+However, there are a few breaking changes:

+* Support for Bower has been dropped.

 ## Browser Support

 This library works in all browsers that natively support the